kevin-44/WAX_Creator_API_Integration/README.md

 }
 ```

 The only value you need from this `.json` file is `secret` (in case of the example above, that value is `IUPQTTSIL5WIDUNS`).
-Keep your secret in a safe place, and use it to restore your account or for development purposes such as programmatically generating 2FA codes!
+Keep your secret in a safe place, and use it to restore your account or for development purposes such as programmatically generating 2FA codes (not required for this tutorial)!

 **(Optional)** If you are unfamiliar with JSON arrays and have more than one account added to Authenticator, you'll see more entires as shown below: